9.4 Invalid Results and Retest Decisions

 Key Takeaways

-• A questionable result should be handled through the applicable ASTM method and project communication chain, not by editing the number until it looks acceptable.
+• A questionable result is handled through the applicable ASTM method and the project communication chain, never by editing the number until it looks acceptable.

 Treat Invalid Results as Quality Events